How do you save more money? I’ve compiled 175 frugal living tips to help.

 70. Make your laundry soap.
 It’s easy and will last for months.

 72. Use the right setting on your dishwasher.
 Most everyday loads will be fine on the economy or quick wash.

-3. Make your own cleaning supplies.
-A quick google search will result in recipes for an all-purpose cleaner, tub and tile cleaner, rug cleaner, and window cleaner.
+3. Make your cleaning supplies.
+A quick Google search will result in recipes for an all-purpose cleaner, tub and tile cleaner, rug cleaner, and window cleaner.

 74. Use cloth baby wipes cut out of old tee shirts.

-75. A frugal living tips for babies.
-If you plan to have more than one child, buy gender-neutral baby things so that they’ll last more than one child.
+75. A frugal living tip for babies.
+If you plan to have more than one child, buy gender-neutral baby things to last more than one child.

 76. Cut your family’s hair.
 Buzz cuts for boys and the ponytail method for girls are easy techniques that are hard to mess up.

 77. Buy gift wrap at the dollar store or at Costco.
 Look for neutral wrapping paper on clearance after Christmas.
 Buy a tag maker at a craft store with a coupon and have bows and tape ready to go to save on last-minute inflated prices.